 Background of ICT in Kasese District Local Government

 ICT in Kasese District Local Government was introduced as early as 1998 when computer usage to course in Uganda.
-ICT usage has since then been a challenge to the community and public servants as computers seamed hard to use and expensive to acquire as well as maintain.
+ICT usage has since then been a challenge to the community and public servants as computers seamed hard to use and expensive to acquire as well as maintain until the introduction of the E-Society Resource Centre in Kasese District.

 The E-society Resource Centre (ESRC) is the District ICT hub, a point for citizens to access, share and disseminate information on local governance and service delivery using ICTs.
 The E-Society concept was initiated in December 2006 by a Public Private Partnership (PPP) strategy.
 The consolidated member organizations Rwenzori Consortium for civic Competence (RWECO) and Rwenzori Information Centres Network (Ric-Net) signed a memorandum of understanding with Kasese District Local Government.
 In December 2009 Ric-Net then kick started by setting up of the District Information Desk which then became the ICT hub for Kasese with the purpose of ensuring a poverty free society using ICT.